-We are developing biocatalysts for use in producing two advanced biofuels, cellulosic ethanol and biohydrocarbon diesel, and bio-based chemicals.
+We are developing biocatalysts for use in producing advanced biofuels and bio-based chemicals.
 However, production and commercialization of cellulosic biofuels and bio-based chemicals may not be feasible for a variety of reasons.
-For example, the development of technology for converting sugar derived from non-food renewable biomass sources into a commercially viable biofuel or bio-based chemicals is still unproven, and we do not know whether this can be done commercially or at all.
+For example, the development of technology for converting sugar derived from non-food renewable biomass sources into a commercially viable biofuel or bio-based chemical is still unproven, and we do not know whether this can be done commercially or at all.
 To date, there has been limited private and government funding for research and development in advanced biofuels relative to the scope of the challenges presented by this development effort.
 Furthermore, there have been only a few well-directed public policies emphasizing investment in the research and development of, and providing incentives for the commercialization of and transition to, biofuels.